GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

 #### Model Evaluation

-For evalutaing the predicted article the customed class LtrPrediction is used from the prediction module.
+For evaluating the predicted article the customed class LtrPrediction is used from the prediction module.

 ```bash
 from prediction import LtrPrediction